Canon 250D vs Panasonic GX85

 It is notable that the 250D has a microphone port, which is missing on the GX85.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 250D and the GX85 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the 250D followed on from the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 250D and GX85 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Panasonic GX85 Manual.

 So what is the bottom line?
 Is the Canon 250D better than the Panasonic GX85 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.